-Set up a Launch Meeting.
+Gather your people.
 Gather together the people who will work on the playbook together.
-Make sure everyone who will be attending the meeting has a copy of this guide, "Creating a Playbook for Climate Change," in advance.
+This is an opportunity to engage in discussion and fellowship and connect in community.
+To ease in the process, make sure everyone who will be attending the meeting has a copy of this guide, "Creating a Playbook for Climate Change," in advance.
+Bring some snacks and choose a comfortable location to meet that makes people feel comfortable with tackling the challenging issues here with clarity and thoughtfulness.

-Use the Launch Agenda on the next page as a guide to make your own agenda.
+Use the First Meeting Agenda on the next page as a guide to make your own agenda.